KostyaTheSon/BGE-Asset-Ripper/README.md

 **License:**

 The BGE Asset Ripper is licensed under the MIT License.
-See LICENSE.txt for details.
+See LICENSE for details.

 **Contributing:**